-- Allocate additional tobacco settlement funds to support the rebuilding of STD public health infrastructure and DPH-funded STD services provided by community partners, and mandate a minimum that must be allocated per year to address the STD crisis. - Increase DHSP's STD NCC annual allocation to support the additional staff needed to expand surveillance capacity. - Re-engage with the Director of Public Health on the individual program, policy, and resource issues highlighted in the quarterly STD reports, and select key priorities. - For each Board office, name key priorities and communities related to reducing STD rates in their district, with a focus on addressing health inequities. - Declare the STD crisis a local public health crisis and work with other counties to have the Governor declare a statewide STD public health crisis. - Work with DPH and community partners to develop short-term and long-term policy and structural interventions to alleviate the crisis.
+- Allocate additional tobacco settlement funds to strengthen the County's STD public health infrastructure and DPH-funded STD services provided by community partners, and mandate a minimum annual allocation to address the STD crisis. - Increase DPH's STD NCC annual allocation to support the additional staff necessary to expand surveillance capacity. - Re-engage with AHI leaders on program, policy, and resource issues highlighted in the Quarterly STD reports.
+Request a timeline to complete key activities. - Work with the health officer to declare the STD crisis a local public health crisis and direct the health officer to work with other counties to request that the Governor declare a statewide STD public health crisis. - Work with DPH and community partners to develop short and long-term policy, structural, and community engagement interventions to alleviate the crisis, including advocating for STD-related legislative and budget proposals and exploring changes to the County's healthcare system that facilitate access to STD testing and treatment.